idanpap/rubikscube/README.md

 # Rubiks Cube

-Rubiks Cube is a program that simulates a Rubik's cube and is delivered through the console and is built using Python.
+Rubiks Cube is a program that simulates a Rubik's cube and is delivered through the console

+It is built using Python.

 It offers basic functionality, with the user starting with a completed Rubik's cube and can perform the following actions: